 B. The IRB will decide which of four risk categories defined by federal regulations [45CFR 46(d) and 21CFR 50.51-50.54] apply to any study enrolling children other than exempt research.

 C. Minimally, an adult parent with legal custody of a child or an adult awarded legal custody of a child must give informed consent for a child to be enrolled in research.
 A child 12 years of age or older must give documented "assent" to be enrolled in research unless the IRB provides a waiver of assent.
 The assent will be documented on the informed consent document.
-An "emancipated minor" must provide documentation of his/her financial independence such as a rental lease, marriage certificate or court document in his/her name proving emancipation before consenting as an adult to participate in research [45 CFR 46 Subpart D Additional DHHS Protections for Children Involved as Subjects in Research]
+An "emancipated minor" may only give informed consent when there is documentation that the minor is "emancipated", i.e. the minor is married (a marriage certificate) or becomes self-supporting, as determined by the court [45 CFR 46 Subpart D Additional DHHS Protections for Children Involved as Subjects in Research]

 D. The IRB may decide that both parents must give informed consent for a child to be enrolled in research.
 The IRB will require that both parents must give informed consent for a child to enroll in research if the research is assessed by the IRB to be category 3 or category 4 unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal custody of a child [45CFR 46.408(c)].
 The regulations make two parents the default and one is appropriate if the IRB determines it is so and the research falls into the first two "categories".